 Where Can You Play It | All British Casino |

-This next suggestion comes from Pragmatic Play’s suite of live dealer games and carries a slightly higher but still tolerable house edge.
-Live baccarat plays with six decks and is particularly suitable for unversed casino players since it is as simple as betting on a coin flip.
-The objective in the main game is to predict which side, Player or Banker, will win the coup by obtaining a hand whose value is closest to a total of 9.
+This suggestion comes from Pragmatic Play’s suite of live-dealer games and carries a slightly higher but still tolerable house edge.
+Live baccarat plays with six decks and is particularly suitable for inexperienced players, as it is as simple as betting on a coin flip.
+The objective in the main game is to predict whether the Player or the Banker will win the coup by obtaining a hand whose value is closest to 9.
 Betting on ties is also an option.

 Payouts, House Edges, RTPs, and Winning Probabilities in Live Baccarat | ||||